olegasd123/dynamics-365-tools/README.md

 - Step and image commands (context menu or palette):
   - Create/edit/enable/disable/delete plugin steps; creation prompts for message, entity, stage, mode, rank, attributes, and solution.
 Deleting a step now also deletes all of its images first.
   - Create/edit/delete plugin images for a step; defaults include sensible aliases and message property names.
+  - Copy plugin step/image info straight from the Plugins explorer inline actions to get the formatted details on your clipboard.
 - Toggle “Show Configured Solutions Only” in the Plugins view title to filter plugin assemblies/types by the solutions listed in your config (skipping the default solution automatically).